Square Boats logo

 Gloucester Light Dory (Gloucester Gull) Bolger's "ticket to heaven".
 Run through on construction, hints, photos of this rowing dory of ultimate grace, beauty, elegance and functionality.
 Who said Bolger designs were homely?
 There is also more information on the Instant Boats site.

-Queen Mab On Mike Stockstill's pages, more photos of Dave Thibodeau's boat.
+Queen Mab On Mike Stockstill's pages, photos of Dave Thibodeau's boat.

 Cartopper dinghy for lounging about in (requires some K-Mart additions)